sandisz-d734m37/sweater-weather/README.md

 ### Going on a road trip

-At this point, you'll want to determin whether you need a sweater based on the weather provided in the previous response.
+At this point, you'll want to determine whether you'll need a sweater based on the weather provided in the previous endpoint.

-Grab your sweater after you determined whether you need it or not, based on the weather.
+`GET` your sweater (or don't) after you've determined whether you'll need it or not, based on the weather.

 `GET` into your or a friends car

-`go`
+`GET` your travel on!